HEXXXxxxuan/ecoACT-android-application/items/report.md

 ([Issue/merge documentation stem](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/issues/4))

-1.
-- To ensure scalability and reusability, we've identified multiple usages of the ExecutorService class.
+1. To ensure scalability and reusability, we've identified multiple usages of the ExecutorService class.
 This causes multiple instances of the class that consume system resources without optimal usage.
 To rectify the mistake, we've implemented a Singleton design pattern and migrated our Activity classes to the new version.
 This means that the code can be re-used elsewhere under different executor handling conditions and the code within the project will optimally use the system resources assigned to it.
    - [Associated Issue](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/issues/5)
    - [Merge Request 1](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/merge_requests/48) creates the singleton rendition of the class.
       - [Relevant file](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/7b172896d7d871f479bc3ba7de8d2ac85abc0d09/App/app/src/main/java/com/go4/utils/design_pattern/ExecutorServiceSingleton.java)
    - [Merge Request 2](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/merge_requests/59) updates activity usages of the ExecutorService class to our new singleton version.
 These upgrades to the system rectifies the improper system resource management and aligns with our project vision for reusability through robust design patterns.

-2.
-The Dogs™ are vehemently apologetic to the lack care taken to avoid ethical violations, and as such, violating the industry standards.
+2. The Dogs™ are vehemently apologetic to the lack care taken to avoid ethical violations, and as such, violating the industry standards.
 We've conducted an explosive internal review spearheaded by our scrum masters to identify decadent developers and conducted ethical training modules where needed.
 The Dogs™ have identified that the usage of the OpenWeather Api has gone without accreditation within the project.
 Since the availability of data is the foundation to the project, we've rectified the mistake and added accreditation into the app to maintain amicable business agreements with the company.
    - [Associated Issue](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/issues/4?work_item_iid=6)
    - [Merge Request Solution](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/merge_requests/56)
 We hope our rapid response exemplifies The Dogs™ strict moral code and adherance to perpetuating positive ethics through our work.

-3.
-The Dogs™ have selected the MIT license for the project as (despite being a very real and epic company) we're a group of students who's code is going to be hidden in a sea of student submissions.
+3. The Dogs™ have selected the MIT license for the project as (despite being a very real and epic company) we're a group of students who's code is going to be hidden in a sea of student submissions.
 If a user reviewed our code and wished to use it, I'm sure we would be honoured (if not a little confused).
 The license protects us against any potential legal issues regarding warranties whilst allowing anyone to utilise and adapt the software to their needs.

 ## Testing Summary

-*[What features have you tested?
-What is your testing coverage?]*
-*Please provide details (see rubrics) including some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*

-*Here is an example:*

 1. Tests for **Data Fetching**
 - **Code**: [`DataFetcherTest.java`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/androidTest/java/com/go4/application/DataFetcherTest.java)